Study Medicine In UK For International Students

 Scholarships and Bursaries for Studying Medicine in the UK

-While the study cost in the UK medical colleges can be high, funded scholarships are available.
-So that students can support their tuition and living expenses.
+While the study cost in UK medical colleges can be high, funded scholarships are available to help students cover their tuition and living expenses.

 There are several scholarships available for international students studying medicine in the UK.
-Some of them are offered by the universities, while others are provided by external organizations.
+The universities offer some of them, while external organizations provide others.
 Here's an overview:

 Here's the updated table in the "Available Scholarships" section, including the additional scholarships: